AmazeMkhonto/Covid19_Data_Visualization/README.md

 Download and install Python - The code is written for Python 3 install matplotlib library - This library is used for creating the visualizations

+# Running the Script
+Open a terminal, navigate to the script's directory, and run: python covid_data_visualization.py

 # Code Explanation

 1. load_covid_data(filename) Function:
-    This function takes a filename as input (a JSON file containing COVID-19 data).
+    - This function takes a filename as input (JSON file).
-    It opens the file in read mode ('r').
+    - It opens the file in read mode ('r').
-    It uses json.load(file) to read the JSON data into a Python dictionary.
+    - Read the JSON data into a Python dictionary.
-    It then calls the process_data function to further process the loaded data and returns the result.
+    - Calls process_data function to further process the loaded data and returns the result.

 2. process_data(data) Function:
     This function takes a dictionary containing COVID-19 data as input.